Coveo Platform New Features of 2020

 Database sources now support pausing/resuming content update operations.
 A source configuration modification is however required to enable these actions.

 TLS 1.1 will soon be deprecated and therefore no longer considered secure.
-You can now forbid the Crawling Module to use this protocol when retrieving your on-premises content to ensure that your deployment remains secure at all times.
+You can now forbid the Crawling Module to use this protocol when retrieving your on-premises content to ensure that your deployment always remains secure.

 You can now create disposable test organizations to make quick tests or to explore features in your own environment, without disrupting the work of other Administration Console users.
 For example, you could create a test organization to try a feature as you follow a Coveo training.
 When you’re done with your test, you can either delete the test organization or keep it for future use.